-Value stocks have lagged the overall market since the Great Recession, but they're starting to come back into favor.
-They held up well during the market downturn in 2022, and while growth stocks came roaring back in 2023 and 2024, value stocks have proven to be a worthy investment over the last few years.
+Value stocks have lagged behind the overall market since the Great Recession, but they're starting to regain favor.
+They held up well during the market downturn in 2022.
+While growth stocks came roaring back in 2023 and 2024, value stocks have proven to be a worthy investment over the past few years.

 The S&P 500 Value index produced comparable total returns to the S&P 500 from 2021 through 2024.
 After lagging the overall market for the last two years, many investors now expect value stocks to outperform amid the uncertain macroeconomic environment we currently face.